Written by Pradeep

 A good posture for pregnant women can help to reduce aches and pains, and at the same time, it will reduce the strain on your back.
 Posture refers to the way you stand, sleep, sit, and drive.
 Here are some expert tips for it:

-While standing, keep your head, neck, and back also in the straight line.
-Shoulders should set back.
-Always keep your feet in the same direction by giving your weight on both the feet.
+While standing, keep your head, neck, and back also in a straight line.
+Shoulders should be set back.
+Always keep your feet in the same direction by giving your weight on both feet.
 Wear low-heel footwear to decrease strain on your body.

-While sitting, keep your shoulders in the setback position, and your spinal should be kept straight when you are in a sitting position.
-But keep your bottom touches the seat back.
-You can also use some small, rolled towel to support your back.
-From sitting position when getting up, move to the front of the seat, straight your legs slowly, and then stand up.
+While sitting, keep your shoulders in the setback position, and your spine should be straight.
+Your bottom should touch the seat.
+You can also use some small, rolled towels to support your back.
+While getting up, move to the front of the seat, straighten your legs slowly, and then stand up.

-Lying down on your stomach or back should avoid.
-These portions keep a strain on your back and heart and also reduces blood flow to the placenta.
-Left side Sleeping position increases the flow of blood to your important organs and also to your baby in your womb.
-Use comfortable pillows and a firm mattress for good sleep during your pregnancy.
+Lying down on your stomach or back should be avoided.
+These portions keep a strain on your back and heart and also reduce blood flow to the placenta.
+The left side sleeping position increases the flow of blood to your important organs and also to the baby in your womb.
+Use comfortable pillows and a firm mattress to sleep during your pregnancy.